seqan/seqan3/doc/howto/write_an_alphabet/index.md

 In reality, you do not need to define all the functions you have learned in this exercise manually.
 Instead, you can inherit your type from seqan3::alphabet_base and just define the char-rank conversion in both directions.
-Read the documentation of seqan3::alphabet_base for details and examples.
+Read the documentation of seqan3::alphabet_base for details.
+\snippet dna2_inherit_base.cpp dna2

 # Further examples
 ## Implementation as enum class